kinalmehta/Reinforcement-Learning-Notebooks/my_path_in_RL.md

 #### 3. Udacity's Deep Reinforcement Learning Nanodegree [link](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) (August 2019)

-- I had participated in one of the scholarship challenges on Udacity and got scholarship for this course.
+- I had participated in one of the scholarship challenge on Udacity and was awarded this course.
 It is a fantastic course.
 A lot of my concepts got revised.
-It also help me get a better understanding of the classical control algorithms.
+It also helped me get a better understanding of the classical control algorithms.
 This is more of a **practical** course.
 You have to implement various algorithms explained in their videos immediately.
-Though not a compulsion, its worth investing your time in the implementations as it gives your confidence about your own understanding.
+Though not a compulsion, its worth investing your time in the implementations as it gives you confidence about your own understanding.
 - In case you **cannot afford to purchase** this course, you can try for scholarships.
 You can also use their [Github Repository](https://github.com/udacity/deep-reinforcement-learning) and try working with the code samples and finishing the projects even without the videos.
 The repository and the notebooks are well documented and should suffice.
-- Not to forget this course has a pre-requisite that you have decent knowledge of Deep Learning/Neural Networks.
+- Not to forget, this course has a pre-requisite that you have decent knowledge of Deep Learning/Neural Networks.
 I was able to glide through this course as I had already done [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) as part of the same scholarship plus I also had 1 year of industry experience in DL.

 #### 4. Reinforcement Learning Specialization by University of Alberta [link](https://www.coursera.org/specializations/reinforcement-learning) (January 2020)